Synthesis of Data Word Transducers: Unbounded Synthesis

 Assume Eve wins the game $G_A$.
-Parity games admit memoryless strategies.
-We can thus consider a memoryless winning strategy for Eve, which we denote by a mapping $\chi$ from output vertices to output symbols.
+Parity games admit memoryless strategies, i.e. strategies whose actions only depend on the current state of the game.
+We can thus consider a memoryless winning strategy for Eve, which we denote by a mapping $\chi$ from output vertices to output edges of the game, i.e.\ from output states to output transitions of $A$.

-We detail how we define from $\chi$ a register transducer $T_\chi$ with $R^A$ as set of registers as follows: \begin{itemize} \item States are those of $A$ \item The initial state is that of $A$ \item Transitions are defined as follows.
+We now detail how we define from $\chi$ a register transducer $T_\chi$ with $R^A$ as set of registers: \begin{itemize} \item States are those of $A$ \item The initial state is that of $A$ \item Transitions are defined as follows.
 Consider some input state $p$ and some transition $t_\inp$ from $p$ to $q$.
 By definition of $A$, $q$ is an output state, and we let $t_\outp = \chi(q)$ be the transition given by Eve's strategy.

 We write $t_\inp=(p,\sigma,\phi,\asgn,q)$ and $t_\outp=(q,\sigma',\phi',\asgn',q')$.
 Thanks to our initial comment on the form of output transitions of $\draa$ in good form, there exists a register $r$ appearing with an equality constraint in the test $\phi'$ of the transition $t_\outp$, and we have $\asgn'=\varnothing$.
 Then, we add to $T_\chi$ the transition $p\xrightarrow{\sigma,\phi \mid \asgn,\sigma',r}q'$. \end{itemize}